alexjoo-kang/MegaClustFold/README.md

 This project is inspired by outstanding tools such as **MMseqs2**, **ColabFold**, and **Foldseek** developed by the [Steinegger Lab](https://github.com/steineggerlab).
 Synthetic sequences are used to ensure reproducibility and open sharing.

+Also, this project was developed with extensive assistance from OpenAI's ChatGPT, which provided significant guidance in both designing the pipeline and generating the underlying Python code.

+This repository reflects a learning experience, and I plan to study and improve my understanding of the components involved.

 ---

 ## 📁 Project Structure